-- General study skills (e.g., time management, note-taking), - Research and communication skills (e.g., writing a paper, researching, giving a presentation), and - Subject-specific skills (e.g., solving a chemistry problem, reconciling a general ledger, understanding a philosophical argument).
+- research and communication skills (e.g., writing a paper, researching, giving a presentation), and - subject-specific skills (e.g., solving a chemistry problem, reconciling a general ledger, understanding a philosophical argument).

 We offer workshops, one-to-one tutoring, and more, and all of our services are free to students currently enrolled at Ambrose University.
 To learn more, please visit https://ambrose.edu/sas/learning-services.